 The management of the fisheries resources is based on statistical information and reliable data, hence the need for Member States to develop a data collection system on fisheries and make them available during stock assessments.
-The information collection systems are quite costly in both human and financial resources but it provides the basis for relevant scientific advice when making management decisions.
-It is the relevance of the information system on fisheries, namely "dashboard," that the SRFC is setting up for its Member States, Ghana and Liberia, at the national and regional level.
+The information collection systems are quite costly in both human and financial resources but it is the condition to provide relevant scientific advice when making management decisions.
+It is the relevance of the information system on fisheries, namely "dashboard," that the SRFC is setting up for the Member States, as well as Ghana and Liberia, at the national and regional level.
 Once operational in 2014, this system will allow the Member States to exchange information on authorized or non-authorised vessels, on fishing effort and on MCS activities in the waters under their national jurisdiction.

-This will be an important step to ease (i) the difficulties faced by the fisheries research in the sub-region (weak research capacity in terms of equipment and operating budget, training needs following the rapidly changing fishing sector, establishment of coherent and sustained scientific policy, strengthening of the collaboration with the private sector), and (ii) and the challenges of the IUU fishing.
+This will be an important step to ease (i) the difficulties faced by the research for the fisheries sector in the sub-region (weak research capacity in terms of equipment and operating budget, training needs following the rapidly changing fishing sector, establishment of a coherent and sustained scientific policy, strengthening of the collaboration with the private sector), and (ii) the challenges of the IUU fishing.

-The acts constituting illegal fishing are defined by the FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU)1.
-Given the subtleties and severity of the type of offenses and the technologies used by fishermen, it is conceivable that the definitions of IUU fishing will change in the short term2.
+The acts constituting illegal fishing are defined by the FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU).
+Given the subtleties and severity of the type of offenses and the technologies used by fishermen, it is conceivable that the definitions of IUU fishing will change in the short term.

-Indeed, innovations are increasingly surprising, especially to locate fish: use of aircraft and sonar in purse-seine fishing and guided trawl, use of floating trawls, new manoeuvres in the use of fishing nets, fish pumps, widespread use of synthetic fibres, new techniques for fish freezing and processing, factory vessels supported by a number of smaller boats tasked with fishing and based on an extensive network of ports of convenience or natural shelters where the unloading is conducted.
-It is therefore understandable that the losses in the waters of Sub-Saharan Africa are estimated at the equivalent of 1 billion U.S. dollars per year3.
+Indeed, innovations are increasingly surprising, especially to locate fish: use of aircraft and sonar in purse-seine fishing and guided trawl, use of floating trawls, new manoeuvres in the use of fishing nets, fish pumps, widespread use of synthetic fibres, new techniques for fish freezing and processing, factory vessels supported by a number of smaller boats tasked with fishing and based on an extensive network of ports of convenience or natural shelters where the unloading of the catches is conducted.
+It is therefore understandable that the losses in the waters of Sub-Saharan Africa are estimated at the equivalent of 1 billion U.S. dollars per year.

-In the SRFC area, it is found that the efforts made by individual Member States have not reached the expected results in the fight against IUU fishing, mainly because of:
+In the SRFC zone, it is found that the efforts made by individual Member States have not reached the expected results in the fight against IUU fishing, mainly because of:

-- Lack of capacity to manage sustainably the sector (inadequacy of laws or insufficient implementation of the rules and regulations, inconsistency of the MCS policies, etc.); - Weak national MCS structures (lack of means for air and maritime surveillance, lack of communication, detection capabilities and operational/surveillance of the vessels, low capacity level of trained staff in MCS);
+- The lack of capacity to manage sustainably the sector (inadequacy of laws or insufficient implementation of the rules and regulations, inconsistency of the MCS policies, etc.); - Weak national MCS structures (lack of means for air and maritime surveillance, lack of communication, detection capabilities and operational/surveillance of the vessels, low level of capacity of the trained staff in MCS); - The low level of exchange of data and information; - Inadequate and non transparent management of the sector.